Center for Health Equity Research (CHER) Institute

 No!
 In fact, there is no cost for attending the Institute, hotel accommodations will be provided, and you will receive a stipend to cover travel and meal expenses while participating in the Institute.
 (Please note: Per the CSU Controller’s Office, Division of Finance and Administration, expenses for food, lodging, and travel within 25 miles of a California State University employee’s workplace or residence cannot be reimbursed.)

-Applications for each CHER Institute open in September and should be submitted by Friday, February 2, 2018.
+Applications for the 2018 CHER Institute are currently being accepted.
+Click HERE to Apply Applications should be submitted by Friday, February 2, 2018.
 Applications are only accepted for the upcoming institute.
 Unsuccessful applicants wishing to reapply must submit a new application.
-Applications will open soon for the 2018 institute:

 The following information is required to apply.